My Library Story

 I was very fortunate that I had 10 books being held for me the Friday before the stay at home orders went into place.
 I just recently started reading again and it's been really convenient to pickup books at Wiseburn.
 I'm actually looking forward to getting through as many of these as I can and filling my down time with some extra reading.
 My wife prefers audio books and she's been using the web service to find her favorites.
 Myself, my wife, and kids all enjoy the library. - Jeff M.

 Currently, I am using the service to borrow audio books and download them on my phone (using OverDrive), and listen to them during my daily walks.
 Having the audio-books motivates me to take my daily walks since I look forward to continue on my "reading." - Rozita M.

-...and a lot of you are looking ahead to when the Library reopens.
+...and a lot of you are cheering as the Library reopens.

 I love my LA County library!
 Several years ago I started a quest to read every book on a list I found of the 100 Greatest Novels Ever.
 It has taken me years, and the books are not always easy to find!
 I struggled until I started requesting them through my local library in Duarte.
 What a gift!
 It is so easy and quick to request the next book on my list, and it is so fun to get the email that my book is waiting for me.
 It is like a little gift to see my book on the shelf with my name sticking out. - Meredith L.

 Stay tuned...we'll keep posting your stories.
 We're overflowing with them.